Thank you for your interest in learning about becoming an adoptive parent

 The Steps to Take

+Most children adopted from foster care are adopted by their foster parents or a family member.
+The best way to adopt a child from foster care is to start as a foster parent.
 The adoption process entails an application, a background check, training, and a home study.
 Once a prospective adoptive family has been approved, their home study may be included in a matching staffing to select the best family for a particular child or sibling group.
-The family selected is then given child-specific information and has the opportunity to move towards adoption or decline.
+The family selected is then given child-specific information and can move towards adoption or decline.
+The family then meets the child to build a relationship and ultimately has the child transition into their family.
 If the family expresses a commitment to adopt the child, they will attend a meeting to discuss possible adoption assistance.
-The family then meets the child to build a relationship and ultimately has the child transition into their family.
 The child’s adoption worker works with the child/youth and adoptive parents until the adoption has been finalized.
 Many times it is recommended that the family attend therapy with the child(ren) to build attachment, support all the family members and address new family dynamics.
 We are here to assist in making the most appropriate match between adoptive parents and the children waiting for permanent homes.

 Resources for Adoptive Families

-After finalization adoptive families may be supported through a monthly support group, an e-newsletter, notifications of community resources and trainings, and Medicaid coverage.
-Click here to view a list of websites and suggested reading that can act as support for adoptive families.
+After finalization adoptive families may be supported through quarterly virtual chats, an e-newsletter, notifications of community resources and trainings, and Medicaid coverage.
+For more information about post adoption support, please reach out to Rishell Hessing at 720.523.4168.